le-s/js_notes/linux.md

 - Linux is not Unix
 - Linux is an OS; some of the fastest computers run on some part of Linux
 - Command line is also known as shell
+- root has two meanings
+  - the directory
+  - the user access

+## Reading a file
+- rwxrwxrwx
+  - first rwx means user that owns the file
+  - second rwx means the group that ownss the file
+  - third rwx means all other users that are not in the group that owns the file
+- rwx
+  - r: read => see contents of file but not make changes
+  - w: write => can make changes but not read file
+  - x: execute => someone can run the file without loading the script into another program
+### Setting file permissions
+- chmod command
+  - ex. chmod 644 test.sh ; chmod a-x test.sh
+  - two methods to change: octal and symbolic
+    - octal
+      - read => 4
+      - write => 2
+      - execute => 1
+      ex.
+777 => all users have read write execute permission; 755 => user has all permissions, group & other has read and execute permission; 644 => user has read and write permission, group and other has read permission; 700 => user has all permission, group and other have no permission
+    - symbolic
+      - u => user
+      - g => group
+      - o => other
+      - a => all
+      - + => adds permission
+      - = => adds specific permission but removes all others
+      - - => removes permission
+      ex. u+rwx => adds all permissions to user; g=r => adds read permission to groups, but removes write and execute permission; o-rwx => removes all permissions to others

+## Links
+- Hard Link => points to data on the disk
+  - command ln (file name) (new file name)
+  - can move files around and holds reference
+- Soft Link => points to a file on the disk
+  - command ln -s (file name) (new file name)
+  - if you move either or files, the link will break
 ## Directory Structure
 ### Root Directory
 - ROOT